Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 John Strand is a legend in the infosec/cyber space.
 This "Pay what you can" training is a great way to get introduced to core skills needed by SOC analysts, and the payment model allows practically anyone to participate.
 I haven't had the privilege of attending this course yet, but it comes highly recommended.

 [Splunk Power User](https://www.udemy.com/course/splunk-zero-to-power-user/) <br>
-As a SOC analyst, most of your time will be spent inside of a SIEM so it’s profitable to get familiar with one fast.
+As a SOC analyst most of your time will be spent inside of a SIEM, therefore it’s highly advantageous to get familiar with one fast.
 Splunk is a very popular SIEM and takes up a large majority of the market share.
-This course helps to acclimate you to working with analytics and SPL in Splunk.
+This course helps to acclimate you to working with searches and SPL in Splunk.
 After taking this course, you put yourself in a great position to pass the "Splunk Core Certified Power User" certification exam.
 Passing it will make yourself more marketable to recruiters/HR.

 [MITRE ATT&CK Defender™ (MAD)](https://www.cybrary.it/course/mitre-attack-defender-mad-attack-fundamentals/) <br>
-This course was recommended by a Senior Incident colleague.
+This course was recommended by a Senior colleague.
 If you want to get more familiar with attacker TTP's/Threat intelligence/Adversary detection, then this is the course for you.

 <br>